EeroAnt/CubeDraftSimulator/README.md

 ### Setting up the draft
 First we have the commanders.
 They are a hand picked bunch of Legendary creatures with more than one colors in their color identity.
 I randomly choose a commander pack of 5 commanders for each player.
 Then the rest of the commanders can be shuffled with the card pool of Multicolored.

-The structure for the normal 15 card packs I had in mind:
+The structure for the normal 15 card packs we've used so far:
  - 3 cards from Multicolored card pool
  - 2 cards from each of the single colored pools
  - 3 from colorless (this used to be 2, but I feel the artifacts could use a little more representation) and
  - 2 from lands

 Shuffle this pack of 18 cards and cut three.

+This will be customisable in the next release.

 So there's some randomness in each pack.
 I've also used the cut cards to build up these more random packs to partially to mix it up and partially to keep the distribution in check.
 Also, we once were close of running out of one of the pools.